 Welcome to Year 4

-In Year 4, once your child has moved beyond ‘Lime’ and are reading books from the Year 4 classroom bookshelf, their reading will take place during Whole Class Guided Reading sessions.
-They will still take home their reading books to read at home with an adult and this will need to be recorded in their reading records as usual.
+In Year 4, once your child has moved beyond ‘Lime’ they will chose reading books from the Year 4 classroom bookshelf; they can also take home books from the KS2 library.
+It is really important to develop their reading skills and love of reading, so reading with an adult at home is important.
+This will need to be recorded in their reading records as usual.
 Please make sure you listen to them read these books regularly at home (a few pages or a chapter at a time, depending on the book length) and put your signature in their reading record each time you do.
+Signed Reading Records will earn them merits.
 Whenever they finish their reading book, they will take another from the classroom bookshelf and record it in their reading record.
-In addition to their reading book, they may choose a book from our KS2 library as their ‘shared reading’ book.
 This can be swapped whenever they wish to move onto a new book.

 For children who have ‘White’ or ‘Lime’ as their reading book, they will read each week with an adult one-to-one at school, as well as reading regularly at home with an adult.
 Their ‘shared reading’ book will be a chapter book they’ve chosen from the classroom bookshelf.